jil028/electoral-yec/README.md

 Run the following command and the `requirements.txt` file included in the `00-data/code/data-collection` folder.
 <pre><code>pip install -r requirements.txt</code></pre>

 2. Code for data cleaning, analysis, and visualization is written in `R`/`R Markdown`.
+See each `helper-packages.R` file for required packages.

 3. Code for writing the paper and compiling the final pdf document is written in `LaTeX`.